 A portion of our revenue is derived from products and services provided to directory publishers.
 We believe that the demand for those products and services will be reduced as a result of the increased competition between directory publishers and other media channels, as well as a broader introduction of electronic directories.
-Our new products for these markets may not be successful and we believe our current levels of revenue from the sales of products and services to directory publishers are not likely to grow but will remain relatively stable.
+Our new products for these markets may not be successful levels of revenue from the sales of products and services to directory publishers are not likely to grow but will remain relatively stable.